 Note: Ensure the provider utilizes the Electronic Federal Tax Payment System to make payroll tax payments on time.

-If you’re still undecided on whether it’s time to outsource your payroll to help with current your business challenges, consider the following questions:
+If you’re still undecided on the pros and cons of outsourcing payroll to a third-party company, consider the following questions:

 - How much time is manual payroll processing taking away from strategic initiatives?